Multiprecision computations with Schwarz methods: Algebraic analysis of multiprecision Schwarz methods

 First, we would like to highlight that Theorem~\ref{prop_secAlgebraSM_ASRASMSconv_MmtrxCase} applies to this case ``as is''.
-Moreover, if the rescaling and rounding is done symmetrically (or if we store and work only on, say, the upper-triangular part of the matrix), then the symmetry is preserved as well.
-Notably, to achieve symmetrical scaling, the proposed rescaling algorithm needs to be symmetrized, leading to an iterative procedure, see~\cite[Algorithms 2.5]{higham2019squeezing}.
+Moreover, if the rescaling and rounding is done symmetrically (or if we store and work only on, say, the upper-triangular part of the matrix), then the symmetry is preserved on the tilde quantities as well.
+Notably, to achieve symmetric scaling, the proposed rescaling algorithm needs to be symmetrized, leading to an iterative procedure, see~\cite[Algorithm 2.5]{higham2019squeezing}.
 Moreover, our rounding routine can be further tailored to preserve other useful properties of the subdomain matrices.